RunKingProgram/GRAMMAR-Lambda/README.md

 ## 2. Input

-GRL requires the phenotype and genotype files in an **PLINK BED** data frame which also called PLINK 1 binary file and the structure of these files is described in http://www.cog-genomics.org/plink/1.9/formats#bed.
-How to prepare these data are describe below.
+GRL requires the phenotype and genotype files in an **PLINK BED** format which also called PLINK 1 binary file and the structure of these files is described in http://www.cog-genomics.org/plink/1.9/formats#bed.
+Preparation of these data are described below.

 ### 2.1 Phenotype

 Phenotype should place in the sixth column of “.fam” file.
-The missing phenotype value for quantitative traits is -9.

 ### 2.2 Genotypes